Guide to Drug Interventions

 When people want to organize an intervention for someone with a substance abuse problem, they often have a subjective goal in mind, and their understanding of the situation is very one-sided.
 This typically involves how the person’s substance abuse is affecting them.
 They don’t often understand why the person continues to abuse drugs or alcohol when it is obvious that the behavior is self-destructive.

 Many prospective team members do not understand the art of negotiation, particularly negotiating with someone who is invested in abusing drugs or alcohol.
 This can lead to the intervention failing or not even being performed at all.
-Research suggests that most planned interventions are never actually performed.

 During an intervention, emotions run high.
 If you are close to the subject of the intervention, it’s likely that you may lose your focus if things get heated.
 You need a leader to keep the event on track.
 Since an outside professional does not have the same stakes as the other team members, this person can be vital to keeping things focused on the overall goal.
 This means a higher likelihood that the event will be a success.

 In many instances, the best approach is to seek professional assistance.
 This can be in the form of a professional interventionist (someone who is certified in performing interventions) or a licensed mental health professional, such as an addiction medicine physician or therapist who specializes in addictive behavior.
 In most cases a professional interventionist will be your best bet.

 If you go this route, the professional will take the lead and guide you through the planning process.
 Although there is a cost associated with this service, it is generally well worth the investment.

 The Association of Interventionist Specialists hosts listings of professional interventionists.
 You can also consult prospective treatment programs and ask for recommendations.